Cracker Barrel: Community involvement

 Cracker Barrel has supported a wide range of charities through one-off donations, promotional events, and partnerships with charitable organizations.
 The chain has supported charities and causes in communities where its restaurants are located, including the Gulf Coast after Hurricane Katrina in 2005 and Nashville after severe flooding in 2010.
 In the same year, Cracker Barrel established Cracker Barrel Cares Inc., an employee-funded non-profit organization that provides support to Cracker Barrel employees.
-Cracker Barrel has also formed a partnership with the Wounded Warrior Project, a charity for injured veterans.
+Cracker Barrel has also formed a partnership with the Wounded Warrior Project, a charity for injured veterans, as well as the nonprofit Operation Homefront to support programs for military families.

 In attempts to rebuild its image after several race-related controversies, the firm has provided a scholarship through the National Black MBA Association, and job skills programs and sponsorships with 100 Black Men of America and the Restaurant and Lodging Association.

-Cracker Barrel sponsored the NASCAR Atlanta 500 race at Atlanta Motor Speedway from 1999 to 2001 and the Grand Ole Opry from 2004 to 2009.
-The company was the first presenting sponsor of the Grand Ole Opry.
-This sponsorship allowed the company to make connections within the Nashville music industry, following which it entered into partnership with a number of country music performers.
-The chain has established partnerships with artists including Alison Krauss, Charlie Daniels, Josh Turner, Kenny Rogers, Dolly Parton, Alan Jackson, and Alabama, to offer CD releases and merchandise.

-In 1997, the company purchased the Mitchell House in Lebanon, Tennessee.
-The house had been the elementary dormitory and school for Castle Heights Military Academy which both Dan Evins and his son attended.
-The school had closed in 1986 and the building had sat empty since then.
-Cracker Barrel spent two million dollars to restore the home and used it as its corporate headquarters from 1999 to 2013.

-In 2016 Cracker Barrel partnered with nonprofit Operation Homefront to launch Operation Rocker, which provided Cracker Barrel rocking chairs to families involved in Operation Homefront's Homes on the Homefront program, and Star Spangled Baby Showers, a program for expectant military families.
 In November 2021, Cracker Barrel launched an initiative called Food for Families aimed at addressing food insecurity, hunger and reducing food waste in rural and underserved communities and in middle Tennessee.
 This was in addition to a new partnership with the Cracker Barrel Old Country Store Foundation and Feeding America.